-vSphere with Tanzu you can turn a vSphere cluster to a platform for running Kubernetes workloads in dedicated resource pools.
-Once enabled on a vSphere cluster, vSphere with Tanzu creates a Kubernetes control plane directly in the hypervisor layer.
-You can then run Kubernetes containers by deploying vSphere Pods, or you can create upstream Kubernetes clusters through the VMware Tanzu™ Kubernetes Grid™ Service and run your applications inside these clusters.
+vSphere with Tanzu you can turn vSphere clusters to a platform for running Kubernetes workloads in dedicated resource pools.
+Once enabled on vSphere clusters, vSphere with Tanzu creates a Kubernetes control plane directly in the hypervisor layer.
+You can then run Kubernetes containers by deploying vSphere Pods, or you can create upstream Kubernetes clusters through the VMware Tanzu™ Kubernetes Grid™ and run your applications inside these clusters.

 What Is vSphere with Tanzu?
 You can use vSphere with Tanzu to transform vSphere to a platform for running Kubernetes workloads natively on the hypervisor layer.
-When enabled on a vSphere cluster, vSphere with Tanzu provides the capability to run Kubernetes workloads directly on ESXi hosts and to create upstream Kubernetes clusters within dedicated resource pools.
+When enabled on vSphere clusters, vSphere with Tanzu provides the capability to run Kubernetes workloads directly on ESXi hosts and to create upstream Kubernetes clusters within dedicated namespaces called vSphere Namespace.

 vSphere with Tanzu User Roles and Workflows The vSphere with Tanzu platform involves two roles, the vSphere administrator and the DevOps engineer.
-Both roles interact with the platform through different interfaces and can have users or user groups defined for them in vCenter Single Sign-On with associated permissions.
+The DevOps engineer is comprising the role of DevOps, application developer, and Kubernetes administrator.
+Both roles interact with the platform through different interfaces and can have users or user groups defined for them in vCenter Server with associated permissions.
 The workflows for the vSphere administrator and DevOps engineer roles are distinct and determined by the specific area of expertise these roles require.

 How Does vSphere with Tanzu Change the vSphere Environment?
-When a vSphere cluster is configured for Kubernetes workloads, thus becoming a Supervisor Cluster, it adds objects to the vCenter Server inventory, such as namespaces, vSphere Pods, and Tanzu Kubernetes clusters provisioned using the Tanzu Kubernetes Grid Service.
+A Supervisor adds objects to the vCenter Server inventory, such as namespaces, vSphere Pods, and Tanzu Kubernetes Grid clusters.

-Licensing for vSphere with Tanzu Once you configure a vSphere cluster for vSphere with Tanzu and it becomes a Supervisor Cluster, you must assign the cluster a Tanzu edition license before the 60 day evaluation period expires.
+Licensing for vSphere with Tanzu Once you configure a vSphere cluster for vSphere with Tanzu and it becomes a Supervisor, you must assign the cluster a Tanzu edition license before the 60 day evaluation period expires.